samWson/smalltalk-and-erlang/article.md

 ##### Encapsulation

 Processes are strongly isolated.
 There is no shared state.
 There is no common execution.
-A failure in one process will not cascade to other processes (although Erlang can provide this behavior if we want to).
+A failure in one process will not cascade to other processes.

 ##### Message Passing